mzyw603/Epikast-Exercise/README.md

 IT Administrator assignment for Epikast

 ## Description
-For this assignment we will host a website using a serverlsess service called [pico.sh](https://pico.sh/)
+We will host a website using a serverlsess service called [pico.sh](https://pico.sh/)

 ## Getting started
 ### Prerequisites